skupperproject/refdog/README.md

 - A unified declarative language ("Skupper site YAML") for creating sites, linking sites, and exposing services.
-- A language that operates uniformly for Kubernetes, Podman, and generated bundles, while still allowing for some platform specific variations.
+- A configuration model that operates uniformly across Kubernetes, Podman, and generated bundles, while still allowing for some platform specific variations.
 - A simple translation from Skupper site YAML to Kubernetes custom resources.
 - As an alternative to CRDs, allow use of Skupper site YAML as the content of a Kubernetes ConfigMap.
+- A single source of truth for documentation of Skupper configuration.

 ### Clarifications